 In the case of low-risk, anonymous surveys and questionnaires, return of the questionnaire can be deemed to constitute consent without a separate signature.
 Arrangements like this should be made explicit to participants – e.g. "By clicking 'Submit' on this survey you consent to participate in the research".

 Written consent doesn't work well in some situations – e.g. with illiterate participants or in particular cultural settings.
 If you do not propose to seek written consent, you need to explain in your ethics application why oral consent will be sufficient and what your plan is for obtaining and recording informed consent.
 The HREC may suggest strategies such as audio recording oral consent or having a witness present during the consent process.
-An Oral Consent Form Template is available here.
+An Oral Consent Form Template is also available for use.

 Special Circumstances for Consent